arcan1s/ahriman/docs/architecture.rst

 OAuth provider uses library definitions (``aioauth-client``) in order *authenticate* users.
 It still requires user permission to be set in database, thus it inherits mapping provider without any changes.
 Whereas we could override ``check_credentials`` (authentication method) by something custom, OAuth flow is a bit more complex than just forward request, thus we have to implement the flow in login form.

 OAuth's implementation also allows authenticating users via username + password (in the same way as mapping does) though it is not recommended for end-users and password must be left blank.
-In particular this feature is used by service reporting (aka robots).
+In particular this feature can be used by service reporting (aka robots).

+In addition, web service checks the source socket used.
+In case if it belongs to ``socket.AF_UNIX`` family, it will skip any furher checks considering the request to be performed in safe environment (e.g. on the same physical machine).
+This feature, in particular is being used by the reporter instances in case if socket address is set in configuration.

 In order to configure users there are special commands.